 Learning and Sharing Centre project

-Thanks to £168,000 of Arts Council England resilience funding, GEM has established a new Learning and Sharing Centre (LSC) for all those in the cultural sector that are involved in education.
-The aim of the LSC is to meet the needs of today’s workforce by equipping them with the skills they need.
+Thanks to £168,000 of Arts Council England resilience funding, GEM established an innovative Learning and Sharing Centre (LSC) for all those in the cultural sector that are involved in education.
+The aim of the LSC was to meet the needs the sector workforce by equipping them with the skills they need.

-The LSC will empower GEM to provide the best continuing professional development possible for heritage educators, advocate for the value of heritage education and increase awareness and routes into heritage education for those in and out of the heritage sector.
+The LSC empowered GEM to provide the best continuing professional development possible for heritage educators, advocate for the value of heritage education and increase awareness and routes into heritage education for those in and out of the heritage sector.
+It provided the foundation for our excellent training courses.

-GEM’s Learning and Sharing Centre is building upon existing best practice to provide training and continuing professional development at all levels linked to GEM’s competency framework.
+GEM’s Learning and Sharing Centre was built upon best practice to provide training and continuing professional development at all levels linked to GEM’s competency framework.
 This framework underpins GEM’s training programme and outlines the knowledge, skills and behaviours required of the heritage learning professional.

-Over the last 12 months the LSC project has enabled GEM to develop and run
+The LSC project enabled GEM to develop and run:

 - A foundation course in heritage education